georgekinnear/rigour-insight-students/README.md

 * data-study-1
 * data-study-2

 These folders are not made publically available, as they contain non-anonymous data.
-However an anonymised copy is made available in the `data-out` folder -- see details below.
+However an anonymised copy is made available in the [`data-out`](data-out) folder -- see below for details.

 `proof-details.csv` in the main directory is also used in the analysis.